 “WHAT MAKES IT A LOOP?”

 To give you an idea of what our northern route may look like…I’ll be departing from Northport, Michigan mid April 2017, navigating four of the great lakes toward the St Lawrence Seaway.
-Luke will meet me in Montreal and together we will head to St. John’s for our last provisioning before our 1900 mile crossing to Falmouth, England.
+Luke will meet me in Montreal and together we will head to St. John’s for our last pit-stop before a 1900 mile crossing to Falmouth, England.